tencent cloud

 Exchange Name

-The Exchange name cannot be modified after creation.
+The exchange name cannot be modified after being created.

-including direct, fanout, topic, and headers four types.
-The routing type cannot be modified after selection.
-For more details about routing types, refer to Exchange.
+There are five types: direct, fanout, topic, headers, and x-delayed-message.
+The routing type cannot be changed after being selected.
+For details about routing types, see Exchanges.

-fanout: This type of Exchange will route messages to ALL bound queues.
+fanout: This type of exchange routes messages to all queues bound to it.

-topic: This type of Exchange supports multi-condition match and fuzzy matching, routing messages to bound Queues via Routing Key pattern matching and string comparison.
+topic: This type of exchange supports multi-condition matching and fuzzy matching.
+It routes messages to the queues bound to it by using the Routing Key pattern matching and string comparison methods.

-4. Click Submit to complete Exchange creation.
-The created Exchange will appear in the list.
+4. Click Submit to complete the exchange creation.
+The created exchange can be viewed in the exchange list.

 Was this page helpful?